aybs13/POMOTIMER/README.md

-Don't forget to install node module `npm install` in you terminal
+Don't forget to install node module `npm install` and `npm i notifier` in you terminal